 * PCI refers to the GHI divided by the total number of family members in the household.

 Why did the school choose the iPad as the PLD?

 Using ICT in teaching and learning is not new to CTSS and our Clementeens.
 We have been tapping on the Google Classroom and the various Google Collaboration Tools (Google Docs, Spreadsheets, Forms etc) for many years as part of our efforts to prepare our students to be collaborative and self-directed learners.
 As such, it is natural to continue on this platform for the familiarity of both teachers and students.
 The Google apps and Google Classroom can be used on the iPad to facilitate learning.
 In addition, tablets as compared to laptops and Chromebooks are lighter, and have longer battery life.

-Other reasons provided after careful consideration of cost, form factors, and usage in Teaching and Learning to fulfil desired student outcomes were also presented during the Zoom Webinar - Parents Engagement Session on NDLP on 23 March 2021 (Tue).
-The briefing slides presented during the Webinar could be viewed here.
+Other reasons provided after careful consideration of cost, form factors, and usage in Teaching and Learning to fulfil desired student outcomes were also presented during the NDLP presentation to parents of Secondary 1 students.

 In rolling out the PLD, MOE is acutely aware of concerns regarding students’ cyber-wellness.
 The DMA allows the school to manage this, by

 (a) collecting data on usage by the student, such as the amount of time spent on each application,

 (b) monitoring, filtering and limiting the type of websites accessible to the student, and